-How do individuals qualify for Residential Services with PARC?
+How do individuals qualify for Residential Services with the Arc of Putnam?

-In order to be eligible for services through PARC, you must first be eligible for OPWDD funded services.
+In order to be eligible for services through the Arc of Putnam, you must first be eligible for OPWDD funded services.
 Individuals seeking residential services must also be on the NYS Cares list.
 (NY State Cares is a registry used by the state for tracking and programmatic planning purposes.)

-Will PARC consider referrals for individuals from outside of Putnam County?
+Will the Arc of Putnam consider referrals for individuals from outside of Putnam County?

 Preference is given to Putnam County Residents.
 However, we will accept applications for individuals in other counties.

-How do individuals apply for PARC Residential Services?
+How do individuals apply for the Arc of Putnam Residential Services?

 Applications, also called Referral Packets, are accepted from the Medicaid Service Coordinator representing the individual seeking placement or the Taconic Developmental Disabilities Services Office placement unit.
-Referral packets should be mailed to PARC, Attention: Residential Intake, 31 International Blvd., Brewster, NY 10509
+Referral packets should be mailed to The Arc of Putnam, Attention: Residential Intake, 575 Drewville Road, Carmel, New York 10512

 What does a Referral Packet include?